• Skip to primary navigation

 Non-Celiac Gluten Sensitivity vs. Celiac Disease

-Non-celiac gluten sensitivity means a person negatively reacts every time they eat gluten, a protein found in wheat, rye, barley and sometimes oats.
-I want to explain this disorder a bit more, but first, I want to make sure you’ve ruled out celiac disease first.
+Non-celiac gluten sensitivity means a person negatively reacts every time they eat gluten, a protein found in wheat, rye, barley, and sometimes oats.

 Individuals with celiac disease, a rare autoimmune disorder, also cannot tolerate gluten.
 When someone with celiac disease eats gluten, their immune system launches an attack on the otherwise healthy tissue surrounding their small intestine.
-This attack damages the small intestine and impairs the digestion and absorption of nutrients throughout the body.

-If you suspect you have celiac disease, or need to rule it out completely before implementing a gluten-free diet, I highly suggest getting tested for celiac disease.
+If you suspect you have celiac disease or need to rule it out completely before implementing a gluten-free diet, I highly suggest getting tested for celiac disease.

 You can get a test from your doctor, or even better, take this reliable celiac disease at-home test.
-(Read more about why it’s important to get tested for celiac disease before eliminating gluten.)

 In fact, emerging research clearly shows that gluten intolerance, while not an autoimmune disorder, can still wreak havoc in the body and lead to a slew of symptoms similar to celiac disease symptoms.

-On top of that, researchers found high levels of zonulin, a hormone that regulates cellular wall junctions, in people with non-celiac gluten sensitivity, similar to levels found in those with celiac disease.
-When zonulin levels are high, undigested bits of food “leak” out of the gut and into the bloodstream, wreaking havoc in your body and creating inflammation at weak links in your body (i.e. Your weak link will be will you experience symptoms.)
+When zonulin levels are high, undigested bits of food “leak” out of the gut and into the bloodstream, wreaking havoc in your body and creating inflammation at weak links in your body (i.e., your weak link will be where you experience symptoms.)

 Symptoms of Non-Celiac Gluten Sensitivity

-As mentioned, an estimated 18 million people in the U.S. suffer from non-celiac gluten sensitivity, six times the number of people afflicted with celiac disease (about six million people have celiac disease).
+An estimated 18 million people in the U.S. suffer from non-celiac gluten sensitivity, six times the number of people afflicted with celiac disease (about six million people have celiac disease).
 Could you be one of them?

 Below is a list of 60+ non-celiac gluten sensitivity symptoms, most of which are also symptoms of celiac disease too.
 (Symptoms listed in alphabetical order.)